-2.5 Serial
+2.6 Serial

-Serial object works much the same way as on a regular Arduino.
-Apart from hardware FIFO (128 bytes for TX and RX) Serial has additional 256-byte TX and RX buffers.
-Both transmit and receive is interrupt-driven.
-Write and read functions only block the sketch execution when the respective FIFO/buffers are full/empty.
-Note that the length of additional 256-bit buffer can be customized.
+The Serial object works much the same way as on a regular Arduino.
+Apart from the hardware FIFO (128 bytes for TX and RX), Serial has an additional customizable 256-byte RX buffer.
+The size of this software buffer can be changed by the user.
+It is suggested to use a bigger size at higher receive speeds.